cardy27/CS310-M2-Interest/README.md

 # CS310-M2-Interest
+This is a Github repository for CS310
+## Contributors
+- Instructor: Dr. Robert Flowers
+- Kristoffer Carlino
-This is a repository for assignment 2 (interest coding)
+### This is a repository for assignment 2 (interest coding)